 Even in cases where the child’s parents are separated or divorced, both parents will typically have the right to provide or refuse consent for treatment on behalf of the child and to access the child’s medical information, unless an agreement or court order specifically modifies the rights of the parents.

 Communication problems can arise when a physician receives conflicting directions from parents.
 Physicians should deal with both parents in a manner that is respectful and that recognizes the parents’ legal rights.
-To clarify the authority of each parent to consent on behalf of the child, physicians may request copies of agreements or court orders regarding custody and access.
+To clarify the authority of each parent to consent on behalf of the child, physicians may request copies of agreements or court orders regarding decision-making responsibility (custody) and parenting time (access).
 These copies should be kept on file.

 Consent to treatment

-Physicians may proceed with necessary treatment on the basis of consent provided by one custodial parent.
+Physicians may proceed with necessary treatment on the basis of consent provided by one parent with decision-making responsibility (custody).
 As with married parents, however, obtaining consent from both parents is prudent when the treatment could be perceived by one parent as controversial or entails serious risk to the child.